agiskorska/data_in_JavaScript/README.md

 # Exercises
 *Try the first four sets of exercises in your browser console (right click and choose 'inspect')*

-1. Create the following variables, thinking about the variable name, and the type of data you expect to be stored in it.
+1. **Create the following variables**, thinking about the variable name, and the type of data you expect to be stored in it.
 Is it likely to change?:
     - Has someone had coffee today or not?
     - How many coffee’s have been had today.
     - If someone likes coffee or not.